klong-pagely/perimeterx-nginx-plugin/README.md

 * [Amazon Linux, CentOS and RHEL 7.3 and lower](NGINXPLUS.md)

 ## <a name="configuration"></a>Configuration

+**Initial Configuration**

+When installing and configuring the PerimeterX NGINX Lua Plugin for the first time:

+- [Configure NGINX](#nginx_configuration) to support the PerimeterX NGINX Lua Plugin.

+*then*

+- [Configure the PerimeterX Plugin](px_configuration).
+This should include all the [required configuration parameters](perimterx_required_parameters).

+> The NGINX Configuration Requirements must be completed before configuring the PerimeterX Plugin.

+**Advanced Configuration**

+Once the PerimeterX NGINX Lua Plugin is installed, and the required configuration is done, configuration can continue or be modified as necessary.

 ### <a name="nginx_configuration"></a>Required NGINX Configuration
 The following NGINX Configurations are required to support the PerimeterX NGINX Lua Plugin: